ysgurjar/ci-pp1-magic-masala/README.md

 A few images were renamed and reference document was accidently deleted.
 However, I have tried my best to give credits to those who contributed.

-- Sincere thank you to my mentor (Slack Mo_Shami) for words of assurance and pushing me try my best descpite unfavorable circumstances.
+- Sincere thank you to my mentor (Slack Mo_mentor) for words of assurance and pushing me try my best descpite unfavorable circumstances.